railsrumble/railsrumble.github.com/rules.markdown

     Note that organizers will be observing checkins to monitor validity and progress throughout both the development portion of the contest and the judging process.
 Don't plan on doing anything tricky like developing your application in its entirety ahead of time, rebasing it and pushing it in at 9AM Saturday morning and relaxing with a Mimosa.
 That's bad.

     Before the contest ends, you must mark your entry as complete on the team profile and tag a release of your code with the word "rumble12".
-This should be the version deployed on your VPS and will be validated by our automated qualifier system.
+This should be the version deployed on your Linode and will be validated by our automated qualifier system.

 5. **Deployment at Linode**

     A big part of running a successful web application is knowing how to deploy and maintain it.
-Thanks to the participation of our sponsors, every team gets their own private [Linode](http://linode.com) VPS to use in deploying their applications.
-This VPS account information will be provided to you via your Rails Rumble account prior to the Contest Timeframe You understand that you are responsible for configuration and maintenance of this account during the competition timeframe.
+Thanks to the participation of our sponsors, every team gets their own [Linode](http://linode.com) virtual server to use in deploying their applications.
+This account information will be provided to you via your Rails Rumble account prior to the Contest Timeframe.
+You understand that you are responsible for configuration and maintenance of this account during the competition timeframe.
 However, we'll have help available should you need it.

-    Competition organizers will also require access to your VPS during the judging period via supplied SSH keys.
+    Competition organizers will also require access to your Linode account during the judging period via supplied SSH keys.
 The deployed codebase may occasionally be compared to the final tagged version (as of the competition closing) to make sure you haven't introduced additional features or bugfixes during the judging period.
-You may access your VPS during the judging period to restart a stuck process or perform routine maintenance, however.
+You may access your Linode account during the judging period to restart a stuck process or perform routine maintenance, however.

 6. **Leverage Others**